 An abstract is a concise summary of your project that provides readers with the purpose and major ideas of your research.

-Space Grant Symposium abstracts consists of only 150 words and need to address:
+Space Grant Symposium abstracts consist of only 150 words and need to address:

 - Your research problem and the question(s) you have been trying to address and your objective(s)